-For all Windows operating systems, ensure that they are updated with the most recent Windows updates before installing Common Licensing.

-• If you are using Windows Server 2012 R2, you must install the update described in http:// support.microsoft.com/kb/2919355.
+- 3. For all Windows operating systems, ensure that they are updated with the most recent Windows updates: - If you are using Windows Server 2012 R2, you must install the update described in http:// support.microsoft.com/kb/2919355.

 Follow the instructions in KB2919442 and then KB2919355 before proceeding to KB2999226.
 This update must be installed before you install the License Client.